forestdb/forestdb.org/models/conditioning-on-conclusion.md

 One minor difference between this model and the previous one above is that the state-prior has state 0 (to make "none" true of at least one state).

+This model now correctly returns the prior over states as the posterior.

-And the "sample true conclusions" model:
+Here is the "sample true conclusions" model:

       (define (meaning word)
         (case word